lino-framework/welfare/docs/specs/uploads.rst

 A technical tour into the :mod:`lino_welfare.modlib.uploads` plugin.

-Lino Welfare extends the standard :mod:`lino.modlib.uploads` plugin into a system which helps social agents to manage certain documents about their clients.
+Lino Welfare extends the standard :mod:`lino_xl.lib.uploads` plugin into a system which helps social agents to manage certain documents about their clients.
 For example, integration agents want to get a reminder when the driving license of one of their client is going to